Frontman-11/Male-and-Female-Gender-Classifier/README.md

      - Set `with_aug_layer` to `False`.
      - Set `insert_dropout` to `tf.keras.layers.Dropout(rate=0.3, name='dropout_layer_2')`.
      - Optionally change `save_model_to` and `show_model_summary` from their default values.
    - Ensure you rerun the script for the second stage to make sure the last trained weights are correctly updated before beginning training.
+At this stage the model should be able to get to 98.46 accuracy on the validation set which is the final model used in this project.

 3. **Evaluation:**
    - Run `evaluation_notebook.ipynb` to evaluate the model.
 Due to the size of the generated picture grid, it's recommended to save the picture to the output directory for analysis rather than displaying it directly in the notebook.
+Checkout [wrong prediction grid](./output/wrong_preds.md) for the wrong prediction grid of the final model on all three datasets.

 ## Model Details

 This model is a custom-built Convolutional Neural Network (CNN) designed from scratch, not a fine-tuned version of any existing model.
 It follows a sequential architecture with stacked layers, including convolutional layers, batch normalization, activation functions, and max pooling.
 The model concludes with two dense layers for classification.
-For more details on the architecture, [click here](link_to_model_architecture_image).
+For more details and diagram on the architecture, [click here](./output/model_1.keras.png).

 ## Repository Structure